hibernate/gradle-maven-publish-auth/README.md

 The plugin class is org.hibernate.build.gradle.publish.auth.maven.AuthenticationManager, whose purpose is really just to create an instance each of
-* org.hibernate.build.gradle.publish.auth.maven.LegacyAuthenticationHandler
+* org.hibernate.build.publish.auth.maven.LegacyAuthenticationHandler
-* org.hibernate.build.gradle.publish.auth.maven.PublishingAuthenticationHandler
+* org.hibernate.build.publish.auth.maven.PublishingAuthenticationHandler

 These handlers get attached to tasks of type org.gradle.api.tasks.Upload and org.gradle.api.publish.maven.tasks.PublishToMavenRepository, respectively.

-But in either case, both ultimately delegate to any org.hibernate.build.gradle.publish.auth.maven.CredentialsProvider instances configured with the org.hibernate.build.gradle.publish.auth.maven.CredentialsProviderRegistry.
-Currently there is only one supported implementation, org.hibernate.build.gradle.publish.auth.maven.SettingsXmlCredentialsProvider which parses the Maven settings.xml file and makes those authentication credentials available to Gradle.
+But in either case, both ultimately delegate to any org.hibernate.build.publish.auth.CredentialsProvider instances configured with the org.hibernate.build.publish.auth.CredentialsProviderRegistry.
+Currently there is only one supported implementation, org.hibernate.build.publish.auth.maven.SettingsXmlCredentialsProvider which parses the Maven settings.xml file and makes those authentication credentials available to Gradle.
 This includes support for Maven "encrypted" passwords as outlined at http://maven.apache.org/guides/mini/guide-encryption.html.